strider73/jenkins-docker-compose/README.md

 While the initial setup may require a significant amount of time, it will ultimately yield far greater efficiency and results throughout the project.

 There will be total 4 different ssh connection
-     1. developer loccal  with Git
+     1. developer loccal  with Git.
-     2. jenkins master with Git
+     2. jenkins master with Git.
-     3. jenkins slave with Git
+     3. jenkins slave with Git.

-          and
-     4. jenkins mater with agent
+     4. jenkins mater with agent .